Cell Types We Support

 The Approach

 iPSCs are derived from somatic cells, making them a sustainable and ethical solution in response to concerns raised regarding ESC-based therapies.
 The somatic cells are re-engineered via transcription factors that upregulate genes related to pluripotency.
 Pluripotency is validated by confirming the presence of cell surface markers and genes specific to pluripotent cells.
+From there the cells can be expanded into cell banks and/or differentiated into the cells of choice.

 The Challenge